Certora/etherfi-smart-contracts-fork/certora/docs/source/lesson2/exercises.rst

    (filter out the :cvl:`upgradeToAndCall` method).
 #.
 The invariant you wrote fails on :cvl:`initializeOnUpgrade`.
 Understand the
    counter-example and fix the code appropriately.
 #.
-Write a parametric rule showing that :cvl:`keysUsed` can only increase by 1 for
+Write a parametric rule showing that :cvl:`keysUsed` can only increase by *at most* 1 for
    each function call other than :cvl:`initializeOnUpgrade`.
 #.
 Write a parametric rule (or rules) showing that only :cvl:`pauseContract` can
    pause a contract, and only :cvl:`unPauseContract` can end the pause.